Does a Rotten Eggs Smell or Cabbage Smell Mean a Gas Leak?

 Are gas leaks common?

 Gas leaks can occur, but they are relatively rare.
-Regular maintenance and prompt detection can help prevent them.
+Regular boiler servicing and maintenance and prompt detection can help prevent them.

 Can I use my phone to call for help if I suspect a gas leak?